Fullaxx/microraids/README.md

 of doing a RAID5 recovery a 9x8TB array is between [0.3% and 56.2%](http://www.raid-failure.com/raid5-failure.aspx).
 I had to learn about URE percentages the hard way, so here we are.
-I propose that the fundamentals of RAID are still good (including the software), but doing a full recovery on a LARGE array in no longer a realistic option given the bit error rates of current drives (i.e. RAID5 on a 72TB array).
+I propose that the fundamentals of RAID are still good (including the software), but doing a full recovery on a LARGE array is no longer a realistic option given the bit error rates of current drives (i.e. RAID5 on a 72TB array).
 I choose to make many small "microraids" to encapsulate my data.
 This will keep the recovery percentages very high for each array.